enigma-igm/igm_emulator/README.md

 ```sh
 python3 igm_emulator/lya_thermal_emulator_setup.py
 ```
-It will give you a brief greeting and 2 prompts:
+It will give you a brief greeting and 2 action prompts:

 ```
 ***Welcome to the IGM Ly-a thermal Emulator!
 Please follow the upcoming prompts to guide your actions.***
 Optimize hyperparameters of a NN emulator in ~10 min (Y/N)?
 Show training of a best-hparam emulator with plots in ~5 sec (Y/N)?
 ```
 > [!CAUTION]
-> Please answer Y or N without any spacing or quotes.
+> Please answer Y or N without any spacing or quote.

 - If you want to **tune the hyperparameters** of the emulator, respond with **Y** to the first question.
 This step takes approximately 10 minutes to experiment with 100 configurations.
 - After tuning the hyperparameters, you can **save the training results and plots** with the optimal-configured emulator by responding with **Y** to the second question.
 This step takes approximately 5 seconds for 2000 epochs of training.